IrvinGil/Java-Design-Patterns/src/main/java/com/designPatterns/creationalPatterns/builderPattern/patternDescription/BuilderDesignPattern.md

 It is mostly used when the object can't be created in a single step like in the de-serialization of a complex object.

-## Advantage if Builder Design Pattern
+## Advantage of Builder Design Pattern
 The main advantages of Builder Patters are as follows:
 * It provides clear separation between the construction and representation of an object.
 * It provides better control over construction process.